 7.2.3 The employer will provide protective clothing where necessary.

 7.2.4 Where an employee (excluding a nurse aide or nurse) holds a current first aid certificate or recognised nursing qualification and is a designated first aider in Te Kura, such an employee shall be paid an allowance of 35 cents per hour while so designated.
-The employer shall meet the cost (up to a maximum of $160) of obtaining and renewing a first aid certificate from a recognised provider for a designated first aider.
+The employer shall meet the actual and reasonable costs of obtaining and renewing a first aid certificate from a recognised provider for a designated first aider.

 7.2.5 The parties agree to comply with the Code of Practice for Visual Display Units (VDU) issued by Worksafe, Ministry of Business, Innovation and Employment.

 7.2.6 Eye Tests – any permanent employee whose regular weekly hours of work are not less than 20 and who is required to work on a VDU at least 50% of their normal working time shall be entitled to an eye test biennially or as required at the employer’s discretion and expense.